 It’s time for a taco night upgrade, and this one won’t cost you a penny more.
 Budget-friendly Slow-Cooker Carnitas are juicy, full of flavor, and perfect for filling up your Pulled Pork Tacos.

 Made with a simple spice rub, it all comes together with incredible ease and takes 10 minutes to prep!
 A fuss-free recipe great for weeknight dinners and stress-free entertaining.
-Serve your Mexican Pulled Pork alongside dips, salsas, rice, and beans for a full Mexican spread!
+Top your tacos with a quick and easy Chipotle Sauce and serve them alongside dips, salsas, rice, and beans for a full Mexican spread!

 WHAT CUT OF MEAT IS CARNITAS?